Same Day Dental Crowns Near Me in Houston

 After filing or filling of the teeth to the proper shape, an impression of the tooth and those surrounding it will be taken by the dentist and then sent to the dental lab, so that the permanent crown can be designed.
 At the end of this initial call, you will be given a temporary crown to protect your tooth until the permanent crown becomes ready.

 The second visit will be done when your permanent crown has been made ready.
 Your temporary crown will be taken out after which the new dental crown will be positioned and fastened by the dentist with a special adhesive.

 Upon completion of your procedure, you may need some time to get used to it.
 But once it feels normal in your mouth, you will be able to carry out all the normal teeth functions with it and it will look just like natural teeth.

-There are several ways you can continue to care for your crown after your procedure is done.
+There are several ways you can continue caring for your crown after your procedure.
 You should avoid sticky foods such as chewing gum, also you should not bite down on hard food.
 When flossing, you should slide instead of lifting out the floss so that you do not pull out the temporary crown in the process.
 You should follow up with discussions with your emergency dentist so that you can ask any questions and further information can be given to you regarding your dental crown.